alfkoblischke/MMM-PegelAPI/README.md

 This is a module for `MagicMirror²`; the purpose of the module is to show you jokes from the JokeAPI.

 ## Installation
-1. Clone this repository into your MagicMirror `modules` folder.
+1. Navigate into your MagicMirror's modules folder and execute git clone https://github.com/alfkoblischke/MMM-PegelAPI.git.
+A new folder will appear navigate into it.
 2. Edit your configuration file under `config/config.js` with the following configuration.
 ```
 {
-    module: 'MMM-JokeAPI',
+    module: 'MMM-PegelAPI',
     position: 'middle_center',
     config: {
         category: "Programming"